HomeBlog Home

 In many states, sellers usually cover the cost of title insurance for the buyer.
 Title insurance protects you from issues with property ownership that could come up later.

-To make your offer stronger, try offering to pay all the title insurance fees yourself.
-These fees can cost between five hundred and fifteen hundred dollars, depending on your location.
+To make your offer stronger, consider paying all the title insurance fees yourself.
+These fees can range from five hundred to fifteen hundred dollars, depending on your location.
 Choosing to pay these costs can help your offer stand out, especially in a seller's market.
 Many buyers now do this to win homes when demand is high.

 Talk to your real estate agent about title fees in your area.
 With the right approach, covering these costs could be the key to landing your new home.